HEALTH

 The second, subcutaneous immunotherapy (SCIT), is administered under the skin via an injection.
 It’s commonly known as allergy shots and is the most popular type of AIT.

-How AIT Works
+How Allergy Immunotherapy Works

-Is Allergy Immunotherapy Effective in Treating Allergies?
+Is Allergy Immunotherapy Effective?

-For example, one European study compared AIT-treated individuals to a control group, examining AIT, allergic rhinitis, and asthma prescriptions.
+• European study compared AIT-treated individuals to a control group, examining AIT, allergic rhinitis, and asthma prescriptions.
 It found that the AIT-treated group had significantly lower allergic rhinitis and asthma prescriptions than the control group.
 Furthermore, it found that the AIT-treated group had a higher chance of stepping down asthma treatment than the control group.

-Another study evaluated AIT’s long-term effects on allergic rhinitis, finding that both sublingual and subcutaneous immunotherapy are effective in treating it.
+• Another study evaluated AIT’s long-term effects on allergic rhinitis, finding that both sublingual and subcutaneous immunotherapy are effective in treating it.
 AIT offered clinical benefits and immunological changes consistent with an allergen-specific tolerance.

-An assortment of research and clinical trials examined the efficacy of repeated subcutaneous injections for achieving an allergen-specific tolerance.
+• An assortment of research and clinical trials examined the efficacy of repeated subcutaneous injections for achieving an allergen-specific tolerance.
 They found that AIT is highly effective in achieving such a result that persists even beyond discontinuation of the treatment.

 These are just a few of the many studies and trials published online and in various books.
 The research is plentiful, so if you want to learn more about AIT, you’ll have no shortage of material.